How to Remove Yourself from ThatsThem (2026 Guide)

 ThatsThem profiles combine standard people-search data with several unusual categories.
 A typical listing includes:

-- Full name — including variations and aliases found in public records.
+- Full name, including variations and aliases found in public records.

-- Current and past addresses — residential history with street-level detail.
+- Current and past addresses, residential history with street-level detail.

-- Phone numbers — both mobile and landline numbers associated with your identity.
+- Phone numbers, both mobile and landline numbers associated with your identity.

-- Email addresses — personal and sometimes work email addresses sourced from commercial data providers.
+- Email addresses, personal and sometimes work email addresses sourced from commercial data providers.

-- IP address history — IP addresses associated with your name and physical location.
+- IP address history, IP addresses associated with your name and physical location.
 This is sourced from commercial datasets that correlate subscriber information with IP ranges.
 Accuracy varies significantly.

-- Vehicle records — make, model, and year of vehicles registered at your addresses, sourced from state DMV records and commercial data providers.
+- Vehicle records, make, model, and year of vehicles registered at your addresses, sourced from state DMV records and commercial data providers.

-- Voter registration data — party affiliation, registration date, voting history (whether you voted, not how), and the registered address.
+- Voter registration data, party affiliation, registration date, voting history (whether you voted, not how), and the registered address.
 Sourced from state and county election offices.

-- Age and date of birth — estimated or exact, depending on available records.
+- Age and date of birth, estimated or exact, depending on available records.

 The combination of voter registration, vehicle records, and IP tracking creates a uniquely detailed profile.
-A single ThatsThem search can reveal not just where someone lives, but what car they drive, which political party they are registered with, and what IP address range they have used — all for free and without any identity verification of the searcher.
+A single ThatsThem search can reveal not just where someone lives, but what car they drive, which political party they are registered with, and what IP address range they have used, all for free and without any identity verification of the searcher.

 Step-by-Step: How to Remove Your ThatsThem Profile

-ThatsThem has a straightforward opt-out process that requires pasting your profile URL into a removal form.
-The main friction point is a reCAPTCHA verification step.
+ThatsThem has a clean opt-out process.
+Paste your profile URL into a removal form, complete a reCAPTCHA.
+The CAPTCHA is the main friction point.

 Step 1: Find Your Profile on ThatsThem